1. Home

 Bleeding

-Most nasal fractures cause significant bleeding.
-Proper techniques for hemostasis should be applied prior to any diagnostic procedure and any definitive treatment of nasal fractures.
+Nasal fractures can cause significant bleeding.
+Proper techniques for hemostasis should be applied before any diagnostic procedure and any definitive treatment of nasal fractures.

 Choice of anesthesia